 The Thai company hiring a foreigner needs to have the following characteristics:

-- having 4 Thai Employees per work permit;
+- Having four Thai Employees per work permit

-- having maximum 10 work permits (BOI-companies may be granted more).
+- Having maximum ten work permits (BOI-companies may be granted more)

 The Alien Business Act foresees some exemptions.
 Some occupations do not require a Work Permit:

-- Representatives of member countries and officials of the United Nations and its specialized agencies, as well as their family and personal servants;
+- Representatives of member countries and officials of the United Nations and its specialised agencies, as well as their family and personal servants

-- Persons who perform duties on missions in the Kingdom under an agreement between the government of Thailand and a foreign government or international organization;
+- Persons who perform duties on missions in the Kingdom under an agreement between the government of Thailand and a foreign government or international organisation

 Other people may be granted special treatment because of the situation they are: